CoreyCole/zaliql/README.md

   - TEXT.
 The name of the column containig the continuous data to be binned.
 - output_table
   - TEXT.
 The name of the materialized source_table subclass where the binned data will be appended or updated.
-- width
+- num_bins
-  - NUMERIC.
-The prescribed width to be assigned to each interval.
+  - INTEGER.
+The prescribed number of intervals to partition the data into.

 ## Equal Frequency Binning
 Bin equal frequency splits continuous data into intervals that approximately contain the same number of values.